What to Expect with an Internal Pelvic Floor Exam at Foundations Pelvic Health?

 What Is an Internal Pelvic Floor Exam and Why Is it Helpful?

-Scheduling your first pelvic floor physical therapy appointment is an amazing first step to take care of your pelvic health, but you’re curious and maybe nervous about what the exam entails.
+Scheduling your first pelvic floor therapy appointment is an amazing first step to take care of your pelvic health, but you’re curious and maybe nervous about what the exam entails.
 It might feel vulnerable enough discussing your bladder, bowel, and sexual health to a new practitioner, but being prepared for the exam can help calm any anxieties when coming into the clinic.

 After suggesting an internal exam, your PT will explain the pelvic floor anatomy with a 3D model of the pelvis.
 We want to show you what we’ll be doing first before you provide consent or decide you’d prefer to decline the internal exam!
 It’s important to remember that this is not like an exam at the gynecologist or OB: no stirrups or speculum in sight.